 String of Turtles Care

-Those familiar with raising succulents may be used to using a premix that has been explicitly formulated for succulents and cacti.
-These premixes should not be used for Peperomia prostrata.
+Those familiar with raising succulents may be used to using premixed soil that has been formulated especially for succulents and cacti.
+These premixes should not be used for string of turtles plants.

-Instead, a mix consisting mainly of organics should be used.
+Instead, a mix consisting mainly of organic matter should be used.
 One that is rich in peat is ideal.
 This formula is easily found in a commercial seed starting mix.
 Peat is acidic, which is perfect for this plant, but take care that the pH does not get too low.
 Testing the soil is every so often is a good idea.
 Make sure the soil drains well.

-Overwatering is avoided by drenching the soil till water runs out the bottom of the pot, and the soil is thoroughly moist.
-Then the plant is not watered when the top level of the soil is dried out.
-Using this method ensures the plant stays properly watered during dormant months.
+Avoid overwatering by drenching the soil till water runs out the bottom of the pot, and the soil is thoroughly moist.
+Do not water the plant again until the top two inches of soil have dried out.

 Temperature and Humidity

-If string of turtles is not pruned regularly, it can develop an unkempt, ragged, leggy appearance.
-Occasional pruning will allow you to abscise dead and damaged stems and leaves, and remove unwanted growth.
+If string of turtles plants are not pruned regularly, they can develop an unkempt, ragged, and leggy appearance.
+Occasional pruning will allow you to remove dead and damaged stems and leaves and tame unwanted growth.
 It also encourages new, more vigorous growth to flourish.
 Do all pruning with sanitized scissors or very sharp snips.